Crypto HNWIs: who they are and how they made their wealth

 How Was Crypto Wealth Created?

 Understanding the origin of wealth is essential for both relationship management and compliance.
 In the main, crypto wealth has emerged through five distinct waves.
+This started in 2010 with the early Bitcoin adopters - hobbyist and enthusiasts - and moved on to Ethereum ICO investors in 2015 (which involved around 8,000 investing wallets).
+A large portion of this cohort are now UHNWIs, having acquired ETH at around $0.25 per coin.

 Many crypto protocols provide direct programmatic access to order books and on-chain data.
 This allows traders to deploy algorithms that can execute thousands of trades per second, respond instantly to price movements, and exploit small inefficiencies across markets.
-Bot traders and high-frequency traders (HFTs) have emerged in crypto as a natural consequence of this effect - none more so thanthe2024 Solana bull run which saw an influx of algorithmic and bot traders.
+Bot traders and high-frequency traders (HFTs) have emerged in crypto as a natural consequence of this effect - none more so than the2024 Solana bull run which saw an influx of algorithmic and bot traders.

 For relationship managers, the challenge is often communicative rather than technical.
 Crypto HNWIs may struggle to explain their wealth trajectory in ways that align with bank onboarding frameworks.
 A client whose net worth increased 100x in a matter of weeks may appear evasive or implausible when, in reality, their experience reflects normal - if extreme - market dynamics within crypto ecosystems.